 - Small, efficient, and easy to navigate

 Reagan is closer to Washington D.C. than Dulles or BWI, by a lot.
 While not in D.C. proper, it’s just across the Potomac River in Arlington, Virginia.
-This makes it easy to get to by a short and reasonably priced taxi/Uber ride or via the Metro, which stops directly at the airport.
-The Metro runs until 11:30 p.m. on weekdays and 1 a.m. on weekends, so even late night arrivals can take advantage of the convenience of the trains.
+This makes it easy to get to by a short and reasonably-priced taxi or Uber ride or via the Metro, which stops right at the airport.
+The Metro runs until 11:30 p.m. on weekdays and 1:00 a.m. on weekends, so even late-night arrivals can take advantage of the convenience of the trains.

-Proximity to downtown also means it’s more closely watched by the U.S. government.
-While you generally won’t see or feel a difference as a layperson, security for both passengers and airlines is stricter than it is at the region’s other airports — but this is a good thing.
-Their strict security policies combined with the (mostly) business traveler crowd using DCA, means getting through security is generally efficient and the airport itself is well serviced.
+DCA’s proximity to downtown also means it’s more closely watched by the U.S. government.
+While you generally won’t see or feel a difference as a layperson, security for both passengers and airlines is stricter than it is at the region’s other airports.
+But this is a good thing.
+Their strict security policies combined with the (mostly) business travel crowd using DCA means getting through security is efficient and the airport itself is well serviced.

-The biggest downside for DCA, is that it only has domestic flights (plus a couple to Canada), and tends to be more expensive than IAD or BWI.
-If you want to fly to an international destination via DCA, you’ll have to transfer — likely in Atlanta, New York, or Los Angeles.
+The biggest downsides for DCA are that it only has domestic flights (plus a couple to Canada) and tends to be more expensive than IAD or BWI.
+If you want to fly to an international destination via DCA, you’ll have to transfer, likely in Atlanta, New York, or Los Angeles.

-With 95 nonstop flights operating out DCA, it services a lot of destinations, most of which are clustered on the east coast and in the midwest.
-Quite a few of the direct flights fly into smaller airports (i.e. Chattanooga, TN) on the east coast.
+With 95 nonstop flights operating out DCA, the airport services a lot of destinations, most of which are clustered on the east coast and in the midwest.
+Quite a few of the direct flights fly into smaller airports like Chattanooga, Tennessee.
 You’ll find the widest selection of routes served by American Airlines, although United, Alaska, JetBlue, Delta, Southwest, and Frontier also operate out of DCA.

-In terms of flight options and overall airport quality, Dulles International is, by far, the best airport in the area.
+For the most flight options and highest overall quality, Dulles International is, by far, the best airport in the area.
 But there’s a catch: it’s actually not that close to D.C.

-Roughly 26 miles outside of the District proper, and beyond even the furthest reaching metro stops of Northern Virginia, Dulles is closer to the rolling farmlands of Leesburg, Virginia than it is to our nation’s capital.
-Depending on where in the District you want to go, it can take anywhere from 30 minutes to 1 hour to drive in, and a taxi ride can cost as much as $60 one way.
+Roughly 26 miles outside of the District proper, and beyond even the furthest reaching metro stops of Northern Virginia, Dulles is closer to the rolling farmlands of Leesburg, Virginia than it is to the nation’s capital.
+Depending on where in the District you want to go, you need from thirty minutes to one hour to drive there.
+A taxi ride can cost as much as $60 one way.

-Public transportation isn’t the best either — though it’s improving.
-In 2009, the Metro began construction on a Silver Line to extend metrorail access from the Northern Virginia ‘burbs out to the airport.
-It’s slated for completion in 2020.
-Until then, you can take a $5 shuttle from the current end-of-the line in Reston.
-From the District, this trip can take almost 1.5 hours but it’s significantly cheaper than a taxi.
+Public transportation isn’t the best either, though it’s improving.
+In 2009, the Metro began construction on a Silver Line to extend metro rail access from the Northern Virginia suburbs out to the airport.
+The extension is completed and will begin carrying passengers as early as 2022.
+Until then, you can take a $5 shuttle from the current end-of-the-line in Reston.
+From D.C., this trip can take almost one and a half hours but is significantly cheaper than a taxi.

-When searching for flights to the D.C. area, you’ll find the most options flying to/from IAD—especially with United, since IAD is one of their hubs.
-IAD has the largest number of flight options of the three DC airports with nonstop flights to 57 international destinations and 81 domestic.
+When searching for flights to the D.C. area, you’ll find the most options flying to/from IAD—especially with United, since IAD is one of United’s hubs.
+IAD has the largest number of flight options of the three D.C. airports with nonstop flights to 57 international and 81 domestic destinations.
 Domestic routes are often a little cheaper out of IAD than DCA.

-If you’re going into D.C. try to plan your arrival time outside of rush hour, which is roughly 6am – 9am and 3pm – 7pm Monday – Friday.
-Traffic in the DMV is some of the worst in the nation and I wouldn’t wish a 2-hour drive after a 10-hour flight on anyone.
+If you’re going into D.C. try to plan your arrival time outside of rush hour, which is roughly 6:00-9:00 a.m. and 3:00-7:00 p.m.
+Monday through Friday.
+Traffic in the DMV is some of the worst in the nation, and I wouldn’t wish a two-hour drive after a ten-hour flight on anyone.

-It may seem counterintuitive to fly into Baltimore for a trip to D.C., but Marshall Airport, BWI is less than an hour drive from Washington D.C., and even closer by train (about 30 minutes).
-The real winning aspects of BWI, though, are the cheap flights and budget friendly amenities.
+Flying into Baltimore for a trip to D.C. may seem counterintuitive, but Marshall Airport (BWI) is less than an hour’s drive from Washington D.C. and only about 30 minutes away by train.
+The real winning aspects of BWI, though, are the cheap flights and budget-friendly amenities.

 Other transportation options aren’t as fast or affordable.
 Taxis, Ubers, and shuttles will take about an hour from BWI to downtown D.C.
-Expect a taxi/Uber to cost between $40-90 and shuttles to costs $37 per person.
+Expect a taxi or Uber to cost between $40-90 and shuttles to costs $37 per person.

-Compared to Reagan and Dulles, BWI has a reputation for being rather barebones and neglected.
+Compared to Reagan and Dulles, BWI has a reputation for being basic and neglected.
 When I flew through in 2014, it felt grungy and like the only food options were fast food.

-In addition to the new changes, BWI is very budget-traveler friendly.
-With day passes to their lounge an affordable $17.50, and a no premium markup for all food and drinks, neither the flights nor the in-terminal treats will break the bank at BWI.
+In addition to the new changes, BWI is budget-traveler friendly.
+With day passes to their lounge for just $17.50, and a no-premium markup for all food and drinks, neither the flights nor the in-terminal treats will break the bank at BWI.